Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/OCR.md

 The paths have changed for the tessadata locations on new docker images, please use ``/usr/share/tessdata`` (Others should still work for backwards compatibility but might not)

 ## How does the OCR Work
-Stirling-PDF uses [OCRmyPDF](https://github.com/ocrmypdf/OCRmyPDF) which in turn uses tesseract for its text recognition.
+Stirling-PDF uses tesseract for its text recognition.
 All credit goes to them for this awesome work!

 ## Language Packs